33 Free Things to Do in Kansas City

 Haskell Indian Nations University Cultural Center & Museum

 The Haskell Indian Nations University Cultural Center champions the achievements of the university, which first opened in 1884 as a boarding school in Lawrence, KS.
 The collection not only celebrates the history of Native education but the vast tribal history of the land as well.

 Ernie Miller Nature Center

-Bring your hiking gear or biking equipment out to Olathe for outdoor adventures at Ernie Miller Park and Nature Center, the perfect way to spend a day in Kansas City's beautiful, natural environment.
+Bring your hiking gear out to Olathe for outdoor adventures at Ernie Miller Park and Nature Center, the perfect way to spend a day in Kansas City's beautiful, natural environment.
 Explore educational exhibits, bird-watch with friends, trail-blaze through the environment and so much more.

 Kaleidoscope is a free art studio that combines the creative genius of Hallmark with the magic of imagination to create a space for kids to express themselves.
 Independent art sessions allow children of all ages to create with bows, cardboard, melted crayons and more.

 Kauffman Memorial Garden

 A two-acre garden in the heart of the Kansas City, this garden is a part of the Kauffman Legacy Park.
 Kauffman Memorial boasts thousands of plants and several beautiful water features.
 Be sure to check out the secluded Secret Garden behind the conservatory.